mooshak21/INST377GroupProject/docs/final.md

 * First time homebuyers like college students who are looking for cheap housing.

 ## Data
-For our heatmap we chose to use PG County Foreclosed homes dataset
+For our heatmap we chose to use PG County Foreclosed houses dataset

 ### Strategies and Solutions to solve the problem
 Initally we wanted to create a heatmap that showed the concentration of the homes that were in PG County.
 Ideally, this website would give our stakeholders a list of homes that are on low priced.